adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## Third party CSS and Javascript libraries and frameworks

-The BFED will carefully select third party code based on the quality of the code itself, *not* based on the popularity of said code.
+The BFED will carefully select third party code based on the quality of the code itself by reviewing source code, *not* based on the popularity of said code.
 He/she favours reliability over popularity every time.

 ## UI architecture

-The BFED will adhere to the following quote by James Norton:
+The BFED will adhere to the following quote (by James Norton):

 > As a Lead Javascript Engineer I try to write as little Javascript as possible

-Furthermore the BFED realises that Single Page Applications cause severe problems and that by avoiding them and leaning on the server appropriately provides a better experience and reach.
+Furthermore the BFED realises that [Single Page Applications cause severe problems](/articles/single-page-applications/) and that by avoiding them and leaning on the server appropriately provides a better experience and reach.

 ## CV